Grand jury declines to charge Portland cop who killed man

 The grand jury case was presented by two Multnomah County district attorneys and two assistant attorneys general appointed by the Oregon Department of Justice.

-In a statement, Oregon Justice Resource Center’s director and attorney for OJRC’s Civil Rights Project Juan Chavez called for an independent body established to investigate cases like that of Mr. Delgado that is not closely tied to PPB or any other law enforcement agency in Oregon, he said.
+In a statement, Juan Chavez, Oregon Justice Resource Center’s director and attorney for the center’s Civil Rights Project, called for an independent body to be established to investigate cases like that of Delgado that is not closely tied to Portland police or any other law enforcement agency in Oregon.